codingwithabid/aha-mcp/README.md

 # aha-mcp

-Production-ready Aha MCP server for Claude and other MCP clients.
+Aha MCP server for Claude

 This server talks to the official Aha APIs using an Aha domain and API token over stdio, which is the transport Claude MCP expects.